vrbait1107/FOLLOW_UNFOLLOW_SYSTEM/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its GPL-3.0 License.
+By contributing, you agree that your contributions will be licensed under its MIT License.

 ## References